 represented by Prof. dr. Henriette de Swart (director)

-- ILLC - Master of Logic (MoL)
+- ILLC - PhD Programme (MoL)

 - Netherlands Research School for Information and Knowledge Sytems (SIKS)